jacobr4d/leetcode_collections/README.md

-Classes that are useful for leetcode problems that aren't already implemented in Python's '''collections''' module
+Classes that are useful for leetcode problems that aren't already implemented in Python's ``collections`` module